Table of Contents

 - Respiratory depression: Slow, shallow, or irregular breathing.

-- Blue lips or fingertips: A sign of oxygen deprivation.
+- Blue lips or fingertips: Sign of oxygen deprivation.

-- Severe stomach pain: Often accompanied by vomiting or nausea.
+- Severe stomach pain: Often accompanied by nausea or vomiting.

 - Confusion or delirium: Disorientation or inability to focus.

-- Misjudging tolerance levels after a period of abstinence.
+- Misjudging tolerance after a period of abstinence

-- Remain with the individual until help arrives.
-Try to keep them awake and monitor their breathing.
+- Stay with the individual, keep them awake, and monitor breathing

 Effective treatment for addiction, founded by people in recovery.